venom21adi/Voice-Agent-/README.md

 # Voice Agent Lab

-> A local-first RAG-powered voice agent built with small language models (sLMs), Chatterbox TTS, and a Streamlit interface.
+> A local-first RAG-powered voice agent built with small language models (SLMs), Chatterbox TTS, and a Streamlit interface.

 ---